Bramham, West Yorkshire: History

 The Battle of Bramham Moor was fought, in the snow, on 19 February 1408.
 Henry Percy, 1st Earl of Northumberland, who with other nobles had rebelled against King Henry IV, was met here by Sir Thomas Rokeby; the rebels were cut to pieces and Percy was killed, his head, with its silver locks, being carried off and set on a stake on London Bridge.

 There is a memorial stone marking where the Earl of Northumberland fell and was killed at Blackfen Wood, Bramham, but the stone was moved from the actual site of the battle some years ago.
 A plaque erected to denote the significance of the stone has been vandalised and nowadays is difficult to find or decipher.
 In 2008, to commemorate the 600th anniversary of the battle, an information board and a two-sided limestone memorial stone bearing "Bramham" and "Site of Battle" signs was erected on Paradise Way, the new local access road, which crosses the battlefield site.

-It is known that English Civil War soldiers who died during the Battle of Marston Moor in 1644, a few miles to the north-east, are buried in the churchyard at Bramham.
+English Civil War soldiers who died during the Battle of Marston Moor in 1644, a few miles to the north-east, are buried in the churchyard at Bramham.
 Records show that three soldiers rest there: Samuell Allan, Robert Johnson and Thomas Mirole.
 Prior to the battle, Cromwell is reputed to have trained his Ironsides on Bramham Moor, and to have recruited local young farmers whose riding skills made them ideal cavalry soldiers.

 By 1686, Bramham was a staging post on the London to Edinburgh coaching route and had a population of 291, which was higher than that of Wetherby at only 279.
 In 1801, the population of Bramham was around 800, reaching 1,300 by 1861.
 However, a significant decline led to the population falling back to 950 in 1901.
 The population has gradually been increasing since then, although the 1861 peak was only overtaken in 1981.
 By 2001, the village had a population of about 1,750, about a quarter of whom were under the age of 19 and well over half (62%) were under the age of 44, making it a village of young people.
 There were 674 households, a growth of 20% on the 1991 census.

 Arthur Mee's The King's England: Yorkshire West Riding, first printed in 1941, describes Bramham: